 Child & Family Stability

-Common sense suggests and research confirms that children and youth do best in stable households where they know what to expect and where they feel safe and secure.
+Research confirms that children and youth do best in stable households where they know where they feel stable, safe and secure.

 Encourage the formation and maintenance of committed two-parent families.

 Ensure young women and men have the necessary information about and sources for reproductive health care so they can plan for pregnancy when they are ready to raise a child.

 Improve birth outcomes of all children and their mothers.

 Help more families get on and stay on a path to living-wage income and asset building.

 Take dramatic steps to address our affordable housing crisis, which will stabilize working families, prevent family homelessness, and minimize the disruption of a large number of children who move from school to school due to housing affordability issues.